theinternetftw/xyppy/README.md

 ### Features:

-* Supports all modern Z-machine games (versions 3, 4, 5, 7, and 8, and zblorb files)
+* Supports all modern Z-machine games (versions 2, 3, 4, 5, 7, 8, and zblorb files)
 * Everything, including the build system, requires nothing but modern python 2
 * Quetzal support, so saves are portable to and from many other zmachine apps
 * Healthy color terminal support on windows and linux